-These models were evaluated by testers from different backgrounds, from instructors to big mountain chargers to ladies who stick to blue squares.
 The models we tested belong at the resort.
 They're designed for use while lapping lifts and are not lightweight backcountry models.
+But a good all-mountain ski should also transition well from groomers to off-piste.
 We compared them head-to-head in round-robin days and on a group testing weekend near Lake Tahoe.
 We also used them for months for both work and play at Mammoth Mountain, California.

 We explain the details of our testing process in our How We Test article.
 Also, learn about who we are and how we came to a consensus on the opinions in this review.
 Plus, reference our bonus glossary of terms if you are bewildered about the numerous ways to describe snow conditions.